 Book Club The Student Book Club meets 5-6 times a year.
 The book club meets as a group and chooses the titles and decides when the next meeting will be to discuss the book.
 The student leader meets with the advisor to discuss issues related to the book and to formulate discussion topics/questions for the book club meeting.
 The senior leader will also help publicize the book club to the campus, through the use of lunchtime announcements and the conference folder through email.
 We have pizza and soda at our meetings.

-Chapel Committee The Chapel Committee partners with the headmaster to assure that the weekly chapel meetings are well organized and useful for the community.
+Chapel Committee The Chapel Committee partners with the head of school to assure that the weekly chapel meetings are well organized and useful for the community.
 The goal of the committee is to help provide meaningful and substantive programming and to prepare the community as effectively as possible for these events.
 Students assist in planning, coordinating, and implementing a wide range of weekly chapel programs including guest and faculty speakers, student leaders, group discussions, advisor meetings, and cultural festivities.
 They meet frequently to carry forward a long term project planning calendar, to put together the upcoming programs and make sure all of the details have been covered.
 The ultimate goal of the committee is to provide programming that helps enhance the experience of Suffield students and faculty.

 Chinese Club Have fun speaking Chinese and visiting different venues to practice.